When should I arrive?

 How often do you take communion?

-The first, third & fifth Sunday of each month, we take time after the sermon to take communion.
+The first Sunday of each month, we take time after the sermon to take communion.
 MBC believes that this is an act of worship for Christians and is to be taken seriously by confessing sin before God, reflecting on the finished work of Christ, and rejoicing that Christ is victorious over sin and death.

 What safety measures are taken at MBC on Sundays?